 A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 With this document, the landlord can officially rent out their rental property for commercial or residential purposes in exchange for rent from the tenant.
-Some of the negotiations that must be agreed upon by both parties and then included in the lease agreement for signing include utilities, fees, and deposits.
-Therefore, Minnesota landlords should screen their tenants accordingly since it becomes legally binding once the document is signed.
+Some of the negotiations that must be agreed upon by both parties and then included in it for signing include utilities, fees, and deposits.
+Therefore, Minnesota landlords should screen their tenants accordingly, since it becomes legally binding once the document is signed.

 There are different types of lease agreements you can prepare in Minnesota.
 These are as follows: